 Read on to learn more about massage for MS, including its benefits and risks.

 MS is different for each person who has it.
 The potential benefits of massage therapy will also vary from person to person.

 Some MS symptoms that might improve with massage are:

-In 2016, a small study found that massage therapy was safe and beneficial in managing pain and fatigue in people with MS. Participants were given massage therapy once a week for six weeks.
+Another small 2016 study found that massage therapy was safe and beneficial in managing pain and fatigue in people with MS. Participants were given massage therapy once per week for 6 weeks.
 The study authors said that decreasing pain and fatigue may help to improve quality of life.

 Your massage therapist may also use reiki, a technique that uses a light, noninvasive touch.
 This may help to put you in a state of deep relaxation.
 Massage therapists can also create a peaceful atmosphere using lighting, music, and aromatherapy.